zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

 The spectral flux cancels out, and we find the connection with the differential scattering cross section:

 $$ \tag{11} \sigma\_s'(\bm{i}, \bm{o}) = \sigma\_s \frac{f\_p}{4 \pi}. $$

+For a more elaborate derivation, see Born and Wolf ...

 ## Scattering by a Group of Particles